evolutionleo/Warp/README.md

 | Recieve command | Add a case in `custom/handlePacket.ts` |

 ### Running
-- Compile the project by running `tsc` or run `tsc -w` to avoid recompiling after every change
+- Compile the project by running `npx tsc` or run `npx tsc -w` to avoid recompiling after every change
 - Run `node .` or `node out/server.js`